The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

-Downtown is about a 15-20 minute walk, or one stop on the Canada Line from Waterfront station.
+Downtown is about a 15-20 minute walk or one stop on the Canada Line from Waterfront station.

 Looking for parties?
 The Granville Strip has no shortage of activities on offer.

-Vancouver’s legendary Stanley Park is a 30 minute walk, or a short bike ride from Waterfront Station, along the world famous Sea Wall.
+Vancouver’s legendary Stanley Park is a 30-minute walk, or a short bike ride from Waterfront Station, along the world-famous Sea Wall.

-Get in a little exercise and check out the stunning views of Burrard Inlet, the North Shore Mountains, and Vancouver’s skyline.
+Get in a little exercise and check out the stunning views of Burrard Inlet, the North Shore Mountains, and downtown Vancouver’s skyline.
 All while visiting one of the premier urban parks in the world and the home to the Vancouver Aquarium.

-2) Visit as Part of a Tour
+2) Visit Gastown as Part of a Tour

 3) Check out the Views at the Vancouver Lookout

-Vancouver is universally regarded as one of the most beautiful cities on earth, so why not see all of it in one shot?
+Vancouver is universally regarded as one of the most beautiful cities on earth.
+So why not see all of it in one shot?

-That’s 553 feet up at Vancouver Lookout at Harbour Centre.
+The Vancouver Lookout is located 553 feet up at Vancouver Lookout at Harbour Centre.

 4) Stay safe